 Costs associated with creations and redemptions.
 Authorized Participants are charged standard creation and redemption transaction fees to offset transfer and other transaction costs associated with the issuance and redemption of Creation Units.
 The standard creation and redemption transaction fees are set forth in the table below.
-The standard creation Unit, and transaction fee is charged to the Authorized Participant on the day such Authorized Participant or the applicable business day.
-Similarly, the standard redemption transaction fee is charged to the Authorized Participant redeems a Creation Unit, and is the same regardless of the number of Creation Unit, and is the same regardless of the number of Creation Unit, and is the same regardless of the number of Creation Unit, and is the same regardless of the number of Creation Unit, and is the same regardless of the number of Creation Units redeemed by the Authorized Participant on the applicable business day.
+The standard creation Unit, and is the same regardless of the number of Creation Units purchased by the Authorized Participant on the day such Authorized Participant on the applicable business day.
+Similarly, the standard redemption transaction fee is charged to the Authorized Participant fee is charged to the Authorized Participant on the day such Authorized Participant redeems a Creation Unit, and is the same regardless of the number of Creation Units redeemed by the Authorized Participant on the applicable business day.
 Creations and redemptions for cash (when cash creations and redemptions (in whole or in part) are available or specified) are also subject to an additional charge (as shown in the table below).
 This charge is intended to compensate for brokerage, tax, foreign exchange, execution, market impact and other costs and expenses related to cash transactions.
 Investors who use the services of a broker or other financial intermediary to acquire or dispose of Fund Shares may pay fees for such services.